Kesomannen/gale/README.md

 ### Linux

-AppImages and dmg files are available in [Releases](https://github.com/Kesomannen/gale/releases).
+AppImages, .rpm and .deb files are available in [Releases](https://github.com/Kesomannen/gale/releases).
 You can also get it through the community-maintained [AUR package](https://aur.archlinux.org/packages/gale-bin).

 Want to build it yourself?
 See the [wiki](https://github.com/Kesomannen/gale/wiki/building-from-source).